 - helping clarify career goals

-- identifying different education paths to help students achieve their education and career goals
+- identifying different education paths to help young adults achieve their education and career goals

 There are 3 annual application deadlines: